PragMath-Analytics/E2E-DataPipeline-CloudHosted-ClosedSource/README.md

 ### Notes
 - **API Secrets & Credentials**: Stored securely using GitHub Secrets and injected into CI/CD workflows.
-- **Sling Configs**: Refer to `sling env_template.yaml` and replication files for setting up data source syncing.
+- **Fivetran Configs**: Fivetran connectors are configured through the GitHub Secrets and called during automation workflows to run Fivetran steps.

 ---

 ### Resources:
-- Learn more about Sling in the [Sling Documentation](https://docs.slingdata.io/)
+- Learn more about Fivetran in the [Fivetran Documentation](https://fivetran.com/docs)
 - Refer to the [Weatherstack API Documentation](https://weatherstack.com/documentation) for data ingestion setup
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions